 THE 5 DISCIPLINES OF HIGHLY EFFECTIVE EMPLOYEES

-In 2017, I worked with a team to publish The 5 Disciplines of Highly Effective Employees.
+Working with a team, I helped create and publish The 5 Disciplines of Highly Effective Employees.
 To articulate a theoretical framework for everyday employee improvement, I collaborated to write an emotionally compelling narrative.
 Our goal was to convey complicated insights in a simple and engaging way.
 The reviews and synopsis are below, and the Amazon listing can be found here.

 "The 5 Disciplines team has created a simple framework to help people take ownership of their performance and become proactive in improving it.
 With today’s complexity and level of specialization, their approach for implementing an individual improvement system is essential to creating a fully engaged and impactful workforce."

 - Amee Kamdar, Ph.D., Manager, Product Strategy, Facebook, and Former COO of Freakonomics Consulting Group